python/cpython/Doc/library/stdtypes.rst

    object: sequence
    object: string
    object: bytes
+   object: buffer
    object: tuple
    object: list
-   object: buffer
    object: range

-String literals are written in single or double quotes: ``'xyzzy'``, ``"frobozz"``.
+Strings contain Unicode characters.
+Their literals are written in single or double quotes: ``'xyzzy'``, ``"frobozz"``.
 See :ref:`strings` for more about string literals.
 In addition to the functionality described here, there are also string-specific methods described in the :ref:`string-methods` section.

-Bytes objects can be constructed from literals too; use a ``b`` prefix with normal string syntax:
+Bytes and buffer objects contain single bytes -- the former is immutable while the latter is a mutable sequence.
+Bytes objects can be constructed from literals too; use a ``b`` prefix with normal string syntax: ``b'xyzzy'``.
-``b'xyzzy'``.
+To construct buffer objects, use the :func:`buffer` function.

 .. warning::

-   While string objects are sequences of characters (represented by strings of length 1), bytes objects are sequences of *integers* (between 0 and 255), representing the ASCII value of single bytes.
-That means that for a bytes object *b*, ``b[0]`` will be an integer, while ``b[0:1]`` will be a bytes object of length 1.
+   While string objects are sequences of characters (represented by strings of length 1), bytes and buffer objects are sequences of *integers* (between 0 and 255), representing the ASCII value of single bytes.
+That means that for a bytes or buffer object *b*, ``b[0]`` will be an integer, while ``b[0:1]`` will be a bytes or buffer object of length 1.

-   Also, while in previous Python versions, byte strings and Unicode strings could be exchanged for each other rather freely (barring encoding issues), strings and bytes are completely separate concepts.
-There's no implicit en-/decoding if you pass and object of the wrong type or try to e.g. compare a string with a bytes object.
+   Also, while in previous Python versions, byte strings and Unicode strings could be exchanged for each other rather freely (barring encoding issues), strings and bytes are now completely separate concepts.
+There's no implicit en-/decoding if you pass and object of the wrong type.
+A string always compares unequal to a bytes or buffer object.

 Lists are constructed with square brackets, separating items with commas: ``[a, b, c]``.
 Tuples are constructed by the comma operator (not within square brackets), with or without enclosing parentheses, but an empty tuple must have the enclosing parentheses, such as ``a, b, c`` or ``()``.
 A single item tuple must have a trailing comma, such as ``(d,)``.

-Buffer objects are not directly supported by Python syntax, but can be created by calling the builtin function :func:`buffer`.
-They don't support concatenation or repetition.

 Objects of type range are similar to buffers in that there is no specific syntax to create them, but they are created using the :func:`range` function.
 They